Ian-Lo/DATA5703_Group09/README.md

 # INSTRUCTIONS ON HOW TO RUN THE MODEL

-Download the script 'run.sh' from https://github.com/Ian-Lo/DATA5703_Group09/blob/main/DevOps/run.sh.
+* Download the script 'run.sh' from https://github.com/Ian-Lo/DATA5703_Group09/blob/main/DevOps/run.sh.
-Run the script run.sh (in the DevOps folder) in a bash terminal.
-This script will set up folders, clone the repository and download the HDF5 files.
+* Run the script run.sh (in the DevOps folder) in a bash terminal.
+ * This script will set up folders, clone the repository and download the HDF5 files.

-Our test model is at 'BaseModel_pytorch/Test_Model.py.
+* Our test model is at 'BaseModel_pytorch/Test_Model.py.

-To execute use 'python3 Test_Model.py' from the directory 'BaseModel_pytorch'.
+* To run 'python3 Test_Model.py' from the directory 'BaseModel_pytorch'.

 # REQUIREMENTS